kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ALTER TABLE `tsmst`
     CHANGE `comment` `comment` longtext COLLATE 'utf8mb4_unicode_ci' NOT NULL AFTER `tmstmp`;

 The picture is not that clear when more than one language needs exactly the same time to complete its job.
-Then the different actions intertwine again, so I guess the best way to get a clearer picture will then be to filter the result by adding conditions to the query.
+Then the different actions intertwine again:

 Example: